wassimderbel-hub/what-could-go-wrong-llm/README.md

 7. The group then discusses further what else could go wrong based on the chosen card.
 People can award +1 point anyone who makes a good point in discussion.
 8. After the discussion dissipates after a few minutes, the next player becomes the Card Czar and clicks the “Deal” button.
 Each player then draws a new white card, so that they again have 5 cards in their hand.

+### During the game
+1. Take notes on ideas that you have not thought about before
+2. Some of the cards are causes, others are effects.
+Don’t worry about what the game designers intended with each card, go where the discussion is best.
+3. Some of the cards may be upsetting.
+(Such as, a person is abused.)
+4. It’s fine to take time to have discussion.
+5. Try not to get side tracked, though!

 ### Video Demonstration
 [![What could go wrong card game demonstration](https://img.youtube.com/vi/DlqgWnhEqoc/0.jpg)](https://youtu.be/DlqgWnhEqoc)